You can understand the status of Google Home by checking the LED lights (and colours).

 When you start to set up Google Home from Google Home app in your mobile device, it will first check available devices nearby.

 Once you find and select Google Home device, the colour of 4 LED lights will change from white to blue.
 The LED lights will continue pulsing slowly

 3. Connecting to WiFi

 After you provide WiFi info for Google Home, it will try to connect to the WiFi.

-At this time, the color of 4 LED lights changes back to white.
+At this time, the colour of 4 LED lights changes back to white.
 The LED lights stop pulsing and start to spin clockwise, as shown below.

 When Google Home is downloading new firmware or some necessary software during setup, the white LED lights will light up from top to bottom.

-Please note, Google Home need to check update and download some software during initial setup.
+Please note, Google Home need to check update and download some software during the initial setup.

 After the setup, the firmware update is always downloaded automatically in the background and applied automatically.
 You should never worry about the software update.

 Meaning of Google Home LED lights for Google Home volume